alshedivat/al-folio/_posts/2022-11-20-Quaternary-geomorphology-of-Norway.md

 ### 4.1 Nunataks hypothesis

-The nonglacier surface protrudes through the thin ice sheet (Nesje et al. 1988).
+Nunataks represents the nonglacier surface protrudes through the thin ice sheet (Nesje et al. 1988).
 Evidence and criticism:

 - Weathering landforms such as tors (may back to pre-Quaternary) on summit (Dahl 1966, Andre 2004).
 - The finding of soils, such as kaolinite, gibbsite, and weathering soil (saprolite) that originated from pre-Quaternary. *But the results are ambiguous because it can also be found in Holocene soils.* (e.g., Rea et al. 1996, Marquette et al. 2004).
 - The dating evidence from the west coast.
 The mountains along the west coast have a higher chance to be nunataks because the deep fjords would efficiently drain the ice and keep the ice surface low.
 E.g. the mountain of Skåla (1848 m a.s.l) is ice-free, which is supported by trimlines, weathering limits and results of exposure dating (Nesje and Dahl, 1992, Brook et al., 1996, Goehring et al., 2008).
-Some dating results are even data back to pre-Quaternary times but the results are ambiguous <d-cite key="olsen.etal_2013a"></d-cite>**.
+Some dating results are even data back to pre-Quaternary times but the results are ambiguous <d-cite key="olsen.etal_2013a"></d-cite>.
 - Implying a thin ice sheet in the inland area, which *does not fit* with modeling results ( Näslund et al. 2003, Follestad and Fredin 2011).

 ### 4.2 Frozen-bed preservation hypothesis